oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 FreeType 2 is a software font engine that is designed to be small, efficient, highly customizable, and portable while capable of producing high-quality output (glyph images).
 It can be used in graphics libraries, display servers, font conversion tools, text image generation tools, and many other products as well.

-**URL**
+**More Information**

 http://freetype.org

 **Available Versions**::

     2.9.1-GCCcore-8.2.0
-    2.11.0-GCCcore-11.2.0
     2.10.3-GCCcore-10.2.0
     2.10.4-GCCcore-10.3.0
-    2.9.1-GCCcore-7.3.0
     2.10.1-GCCcore-8.3.0
     2.10.1-GCCcore-9.3.0
+    2.9.1-GCCcore-7.3.0
+    2.11.0-GCCcore-11.2.0

 garlic